puffsun/ctci_ruby/README.md

 You can run the tests by simply type <code>rake</code> inside the root directory of the source code, see Rakefile for details.

 ###TODO
-New solutions and tests will be added into the repository in future, please keep watching.
+New solutions and tests will be added into the repository in future, please keep watching for further updating.